Looking for the perfect bacon egg and cheese on an English Muffin? Here is a recipe for the best breakfast sandwich EVER…spinach optional!

 My second issue is the big old roll that these often come on.
 All that bread just seems to get in the way of the stars of the show, which are the bacon, the egg and the cheese.

-Here’s how to make the best breakfast sandwich ever!
+Here’s how to make this recipe

 (Scroll down for the handy complete printable recipe with nutrition info!)